Introduction

 Physical Characteristics

-The streak of silver hair after which mature males are named develops following adolescence.
+The streak of silver hair, after which mature males are named, develops following adolescence.
 Gorillas walk on their knuckles, have dark brown irises encircled by black rings, and possess unique nose prints.
-Mountain gorilla adults, as well as having thicker and longer fur, tend to be smaller than other subspecies.
+Adult mountain gorillas, as well as having thicker and longer fur, tend to be smaller than other subspecies.

 • 03